Have you been looking to create a chore chart for kids that works?

 Weekly and Monthly Chore Rewards

 Chore Rewards allow parents to offer positive reinforcement for kids who successfully complete their chores.
-They are typically granted as either weekly reward, bi-weekly rewards, or monthly rewards.
+They are typically granted as either weekly rewards, bi-weekly rewards, or monthly rewards.

 Most often, Chore Rewards typically consists of small toys, treats, books, and outings instead of monetary compensation.